agilepro/epiconsciousness/docs/Ethics/Morality/what-is-morality.md

 ## Context and Locality

 When considering whether an action is moral or not, we must consider the context.
 Breaking glass is normally a bad thing to do, but if there is a fire then breaking the glass to get to a fire alarm is considered a good thing.
-But only when there is a fire.

 Notice that there is a built in assumption that the morality of an action can be judged by the immediate local circumstances: usually a physical area of a few meters, a time duration of less than an hour, and a participant dimension of only one or two people.